 Education and training

-By purchasing a puppy of this breed, a person lets in his house a real clot of energy.
+When purchasing a puppy of a given breed, a person lets in to his house a real clot of energy.
 Kids are active and very inquisitive.
-While he does not grow up a bit, leaving a pet alone is not worth it.
-And with any pampering, it should be distracted with toys.
-Gradually, he will understand, than it is possible to amuse, and than is not present.
+While he is not a little older, leave the pet alone is not worth it.
+And with any pampering, it should be distracted by toys.
+Gradually, he will understand what can be amused and what is not.

-The dog is oriented to his family, but a bad breed can be a threat to outsiders.
-Sensing the wrong, he can begin to act - in fact, when grazing cattle, he expected it.
-But today the shepherd requires another - obedience and restraint, it is important that the dog protects the owner only after hearing the appropriate command.
+The dog is focused on his family, but an ill-bred animal can be a threat to strangers.
+Having sensed something was wrong, he can begin to act - in fact, when grazing livestock, this is what he expected.
+But today they demand something else from the shepherd dog - obedience and restraint, it is important that the dog protects the owner only after hearing the appropriate command.

-The Belgian Shepherd needs constant communication with people, if this does not happen, she can become stubborn or willful.
-When teaching, you can not use physical influence, rudeness, cries, since the "Belgians" are very sensitive.
-The maximum that is allowed, jerks for the leash.
-They also react to the atmosphere prevailing in the family, the mood of the host.
+The Belgian Shepherd needs constant contact with people, if this does not happen, it can become stubborn or wayward.
+When training, you can not use physical impact, rudeness, screams, as the "Belgian" is very sensitive.
+The maximum that is allowed is jerking over the leash.
+They also react to the atmosphere prevailing in the family, the mood of the owner.
 If the owner ignores the pet, the dog will suffer from such neglect.

-Dogs of this breed have very good memory, they quickly learn basic skills, and the owner will be able to avoid monotonous repetitions of the same.
-However, it is necessary to go beyond the main program.
-If the dog is not working, the owner should find a job for her.
+The dogs of this breed have a very good memory, they quickly learn basic skills, and the owner will be able to avoid monotonous repetitions of the same.
+However, be sure to go beyond the main program.
+If the dog is not working, the owner is better to find her a lesson.
 For example, "Belgians" are successful in almost all sports.

-To the dog was cheerful and maintained its physical form, it requires a daily 2-3-hour load.
-Socialization should be early, it should be dealt with after vaccination of the pet.
-A puppy should visit the city, communicate with strangers, animals, learn to behave in crowded places and transport.
+In order for the dog to be cheerful and keep its physical form, it needs a daily 2-3-hour load.
+Socialization should be early, it should be dealt with after instilling a pet.
+The puppy should be in the city, communicate with strangers, animals, learn to behave in crowded places and transport.

-If the dog does not learn the rules of good tone, he can bark cars, bite passers-by or, conversely, cowardly hide.
-At the initial stage of education, you can put an overly active pet in the muzzle.
+If the dog does not master the rules of good tone, he can bark at cars, bite passers-by, or, conversely, cowardly hide.
+At the initial stage of upbringing, you can dress a too active pet in a muzzle.

-Belgian sheepdogs require a simple, uncomplicated care, which includes regular examination of the auricles, eyes, mouth.
-The ears are cleaned of contamination, the eyes are washed with chamomile broth, if necessary, the teeth are cleaned a couple of times a week.
+Belgian Shepherd dogs require regular, uncomplicated care, including regular inspection of the auricles, eyes, and mouth cavity.
+Ears are cleaned of dirt, eyes are washed with chamomile broth if necessary, teeth are cleaned a couple of times a week.

-Dogs that are not engaged in active activities need to periodically cut their claws.
-But how to care for the hair, depends on the species of the breed:
+Dogs that are not engaged in vigorous activity must periodically claw their claws.
+But how to care for hair depends on the type of breed:

-- Grünendali and tervenure have long, thick wool, which must be combed every 2-3 days.
-And during the moult, this procedure must be performed daily, especially if the pet lives in the apartment.
-Long-haired dogs change their fur coat 1 time per year, bitches - 2.
-Representatives of this breed do not cut, it is enough to remove sprouting between the fingers.
+- Gruenendali and tervureny have a long, thick wool, which must be combed every 2-3 days.
+And during the link this procedure must be performed daily, especially if the pet lives in the apartment.
+Long-haired males change the fur coat 1 time per year, females - 2.
+Representatives of this breed are not sheared, it is enough to remove the growth between the fingers.

-- Lakenen - like most wire-haired dogs, they need regular trimming - the removal of dead hairs.
-And in a haircut they do not need, since the hair grows very slowly.
+- Laekenois - like most hard haired dogs, they need regular trimming - removal of dead hairs.
+And they do not need a haircut, as the hair grows very slowly.

-With good care and proper nutrition, sheep dogs live on average 12.5 years, there is a registered long-liver in this breed - 18 years 3 months.
+With good care and proper nutrition, shepherd dogs live an average of 12.5 years, there is a registered long-liver in this breed - 18 years 3 months.

-"Belgiek" is considered a fairly healthy, strong breed, but they are not immune from the development of the following diseases:
+"Belgiek" is considered a fairly healthy, strong breed, but they are not insured against the development of the following diseases:

 - oncological diseases.

-In addition, without proper load, sheep dogs often develop obesity.
-And if the owner does not monitor the ration of the pet, then the person may suffer from food allergies.
+In addition, shepherd dogs often develop obesity without proper exercise.
+And if the owner does not follow the pet's diet, then he may suffer from food allergies.

-Most Belgian sheepdogs are fed with natural food.
-In this case, the pet needs additional sources of vitamins and trace elements.
+More often the Belgian shepherds are fed with natural food.
+In this case, the pet needs additional sources of vitamins and microelements.
 Puppies are given food 5 times a day.
-Gradually, approximately half-yearly, is transferred to an adult 2-time feeding regimen.
+Gradually, approximately by half a year, they transfer to the adult 2-single feeding regime.

-The owner should make a balanced diet, consisting, first of all, of meat and offal.
-Additional products are cereals, vegetables, greens, fish, eggs, kefir, yogurt, fruit.
-Porridge is recommended to cook on water or broths, mix with meat, vegetables, season with vegetable oil.
+The owner must make a balanced diet, consisting primarily of meat and offal.
+Additional products are cereals, vegetables, herbs, fish, eggs, kefir, yogurt, fruit.
+It is recommended to boil porridges in water or broths, mix with meat, vegetables, and season with vegetable oil.

-You can not give the Belgian Shepherd the following:
+You should not give the following to the Belgian Shepherd: